koumatsumoto/utility-css/README.md

-# Rocket Start OOCSS
+# Rocket Start CSS
-A framework of oocss to accelerate your web development.
+A css framework that accelerates your web development.